-- Performance of a broad range of funeral service activities. - Observation and participation in a minimum of fifty (50) embalmings.
-Three (3) of these embalmings must be on complete autopsy cases. - Observation and participation in a minimum of thirty (30) transfers, funeral ceremonies, and graveside ceremonies, and a minimum of two (2) witness cremations and embalming procedures (including dressing, cosmetics, hairdressing, and casketing). - Observation and participation in a minimum of fifty (50) funeral arrangements. - Observation and participation in embalming labs (in certain provinces). - Completion of twelve (12) embalming case reports (three [3] per term).
-Two (2) of the reports must be on complete autopsy cases. - Completion of 1800 hours of practical work experience (3600 hours in British Columbia).
+- Performance of a broad range of funeral service activities. - ► Observation and participation in a minimum of fifty (50) embalmings.
+Three (3) of these embalmings must be on complete autopsy cases. - ► Observation and participation in a minimum of thirty (30) transfers, funeral ceremonies, and graveside ceremonies, and a minimum of two (2) witness cremations and embalming procedures (including dressing, cosmetics, hairdressing, and casketing). - ▶ Observation and participation in a minimum of fifty (50) funeral arrangements. - ▶ Observation and participation in embalming labs (in certain provinces). - ► Completion of twelve (12) embalming case reports (three [3] per term).
+Two (2) of the reports must be on complete autopsy cases.